Dental Academy photoshoot, 14th November 2018

 We aim to handle each situation fairly and proportionally.
 This means our response will:

-If there's uncertainty about which University policy should apply – Student Conduct, Fitness to Study, or Fitness to Practise – the Academic Registrar will decide the most suitable approach.
+If there's uncertainty about which University policy should apply – Student Conduct, Fitness to Study, or Fitness to Practise – the Student Casework team will decide the most suitable approach.

 Concerns are raised by staff, placement providers, or peers - you will be informed about the concern as soon as possible.

-Staff will undertake a preliminary assessment of the issue and where it is appropriate, there will be an informal discussion and potential support mechanisms.
+Staff will undertake a preliminary assessment of the issue and where it is appropriate, there will be an informal discussion and we will seek to resolve the concern at this stage.
+We may agree an action plan with you, including advice or specific actions, such as:

 If the issue cannot be resolved informally, an investigation is likely to be needed.
 The investigator will be appropriately qualified and have no previous involvement in your case.